monix/monix-kafka/docs/consumer.md

 For more details about what each of these configurable parameters mean, please directly review the [official confluent documentation](https://docs.confluent.io/current/installation/configuration/consumer-configs.html#cp-config-consumer) for _Kafka Consumer Configuration_.
-You would also better check `monix.kafka.KafkaConsumerConfig` in order to know exactly what are the properties the consumer takes care of.
+You could also refer to `monix.kafka.KafkaConsumerConfig` in order to know exactly what are the properties the consumer takes care of.
 Note that `monix.observable.commit.type` and `monix.observable.commit.order` are not passed to Kafka, since they are monix self configurations that would be taken into account only for the
 `plain consumer` but not for `manualCommit`.
 See next section for more info about these.